windsurfer99/ST_StreamLabs-Water-Flow/README.md

 #### Assign Name for Service Manager
 By default, the name will be "StreamLabs Water Flow SM".
 This can be changed if desired with this entry.
 Also this allows (untested) for a second Service Manager to be installed with a unique name to handle a home that has 2 SmartLabs devices.
 #### Enter SmartThings modes when water meter should be away
+This allows you to optionally control the  Home/Away status of the StreamLabs
 #### Enter StreamLabs location name assigned to Streamlabs flow meter
 #### IDE Logging Level.